New rates took effect November 1, 2020.

 For more information on the new rates, please contact the Rates and Regulations at 503-610-7330.
 For information about flexible payment plans and low-income assistance programs, please call our Customer Contact Center at 503-226-4211.
 Customers can also call the same phone number for information about flexible payment plans and low-income assistance.

-The new rates for Washington customers will reflect the annual Purchased Gas Adjustment filed with the Washington Utilities and Transportation Commission on September 14, 2020 and take into account a true-up of the prior year’s natural gas purchases and the cost of natural gas projected for the year ahead.
+New rates for Washington customers took effect Nov.
+1, 2020 and reflect the annual Purchased Gas Adjustment filed with the Washington Utilities and Transportation Commission.
+They take into account a true-up of the prior year’s natural gas purchases and the cost of natural gas projected for the year ahead.

-The filing request rates for Washington residential customers using an average of 57 therms per month to increase by about $4.52 or 8.3% a month.
-Rates for small-commercial customers using 242 therms per month are requested to increase by about $18.08 or 8.5% a month.
+The new rates for Washington residential customers using an average of 57 therms per month increased by about $4.52 or 8.3% a month.
+Rates for small-commercial customers using 242 therms per month increased by about $18.08 or 8.5% a month.
 The adjustments vary based on different use patterns by customer class.

 Register your account online.